cinet-cluster/CZ_ProcessesDriversPredictability/README.md

    - Identifies distinct *temporal regimes* in multivariate datasets.

 2. **Principal Component Analysis (PCA)**
-   - Characterizes dominant modes of variability within each regime, and uses explained variances toward a "potential predictability" metric for each cluster.
+   - Characterizes dominant modes of variability within each regime.
+Explained variances of first two principal components go toward a "potential predictability" metric for each cluster.

 3. **Information Theory (IT) metrics**
-   - Applied to PC projections to identify **dominant predictors** of CZ dynamics in each cluster, or for a dataset
+   - Applied to PC projections to identify **dominant predictors** of CZ dynamics in each cluster, or for a given dataset.
+Dominant predictors are defined as the two time-series variables that jointly reduce the most uncertainty in either principal component projection (which represents the reduced response system dynamics).

 ## **Repository Structure**